How to Cook Frozen Peas

 • They are frozen just after being picked and shelled, and so have a similar amount of nutrients to fresh peas.

-Frozen peas are absolutely a great staple to have on hand.
+The easiest way to cook frozen peas.
 Within minutes you can have a fast, easy side dish that will add color to a plate.
-Aren’t we always looking for a simple green vegetable to round out a meal?

 Prep Time: 5 minutes